pabloiarriola/proyecto1-react-boilerplate/README.md

 ## Running the tests

 ```
-    npm run test :this will help you test the build and check for errors
+    npm run test : this will help you test the build and check for errors
 ```

 ## Project Structure